-Chewy cookies with crisp edges and great vanilla flavor from the white chocolate chips.
-It's a one-bowl, easy recipe with simple ingredients that needs no chilling time before baking.
-You can make them ahead and freeze the scooped cookie dough for a month, so you can have freshly baked cookies every time you crave them!
+Quick and easy cookies with crisp edges and a soft center.
+It's a one-bowl recipe with simple ingredients that needs no chilling time before baking.
+Make them ahead and freeze the scooped cookie dough for a month to have freshly baked cookies every time you crave them!

-Cookie baking has officially started and I'm sharing a simple recipe to add to your holiday gift list or celebration table.
+Cookie baking has officially started, and I'm sharing a simple recipe to add to our holiday recipes and your gift list or celebration table.

 Or just because.
 There doesn't have to be a reason.
-I strongly advocate for a year-long cookie season.
+I strongly advocate for a year-long cookie season and bake them regularly for potlucks, during the back-to-school season or chilly nights, when a few warm cookies make the best dessert.

 About this recipe

-- No chilling time: you can bake these cookies directly after you mix the dough.
+- No chilling time: you can bake this recipe right after you mix the dough.
 But, though it's not a requirement, you can chill it if you have leftovers or because you like the texture better after a stay in the refrigerator.
+You'll get chewy cookies in both cases, but they'll be softer if baked immediately.

 - Large batch: you can easily double or triple this recipe, something very understandable towards the end of the year.

 - Make ahead: you can freeze scoops of unbaked cookie dough ready to be baked.
-This will save time if you're planning to make lots of cookies for the holidays.
-There's a Freezer Baking guide posted in this blog that you might find useful.
+This will save time if you plan to make lots of holiday cookies.
+A Freezer Baking guide is posted in this blog that you might find useful.

 - White chocolate: use white chocolate chips or chunks.
 Sometimes I like to use Valrhona caramelized chocolate Dulcey, Callebaut white chocolate chunks, or a white chocolate baking bar, coarsely chopped.